yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/03-configure-data-model-in-power-bi-desktop.md

 ## **Exercise 2: Configure Tables**

-In this exercise you will configure each table by creating hierarchies, and hiding, formatting, and categorizing columns.
+In this exercise, you will configure each table by creating hierarchies, and hiding, formatting, and categorizing columns.

 ### **Task 1: Configure the Product table**

-In this task you will configure the **Product** table.
+In this task, you will configure the **Product** table.

-1. In Model view, in the **Fields** pane, if necessary, expand the **Product** table to reveal all fields.
+1. In the Model view, in the **Fields** pane, if necessary, expand the **Product** table to reveal all fields.

 2. To create a hierarchy, in the **Fields** pane, right-click the **Category** column, and then select **Create Hierarchy**.